Section 4: Managing feelings

-Being able to name feelings is an important strategy for understanding and managing mental health.
+Being able to manage feelings is an important part of having good mental health.

 This section will support young people to identify a range of feelings by extending their emotional vocabulary.

 A part of maintaining good mental health is being able to connect with how we are feeling.
-The first step in being able to do this is to be able to identify and name what we are feeling.
-Marc Brackett says we have to “name it to tame it” and encourages us all to be “emotion scientists”; to be curious about how we feel and why we are feeling the way we are.
+To do this, we need to be able to identify and name what we are feeling.
+Marc Brackett says we have to “name it to tame it” and encourages us to be “emotion scientists”.
+This is where we allow ourselves to be curious about how we feel and why we are feeling the way we are.

 Arrange five large sheets of paper around the room titled: Angry, Sad, Worried, Happy, Content.